Sheri Greenawald: Performance career

 In 1995 Greenawald returned to the Opera Theatre of Saint Louis to create the role of Helen in the world premiere of Stephen Paulus's The Woman at Otowi Crossing.
 That same year she portrayed Marie Antoinette in John Corigliano's The Ghosts of Versailles at the Lyric Opera of Chicago, and made her debut at the Metropolitan Opera as Jenny in Weill's Rise and Fall of the City of Mahagonny.
 In 1996 she created the title role in the world premiere of Daniel Catán's Florencia en el Amazonas in Houston; a work she also performed with the Los Angeles Opera and Seattle Opera.
 That same year she portrayed Abigail in Jack Beeson's Lizzie Borden at the Glimmerglass Opera.
 In 1999 she returned to the Houston Grand Opera as Countess Charlotte Malcolm in Stephen Sondheim's A Little Night Music.

-In 2000 Greenawald sang Kurt Weil’s “Seven Deadly Sins” with the Los Angeles Philharmonic.
+In 2000 Greenawald sang in Kurt Weill's Seven Deadly Sins with the Los Angeles Philharmonic.
 In 2002 she portrayed the Beggar Woman in the Lyric Opera of Chicago's production of Stephen Sondheim's Sweeney Todd with Bryn Terfel in the title role.
 In 2018 she portrayed the Old Lady in Leonard Bernstein's Candide with the San Francisco Symphony.